kryptx/palmetto/README.md

 When sending an authorization request to a PIP, your Resource Server should include a `client` property which contains the URL to this endpoint.
 An honest PIP will call it only after the user is confirmed to be present.

-The endpoint should accept a Palmetto ID as a parameter, and if:

-* The ID is known to have been sent to the server, and
+The endpoint should accept a Palmetto ID as a parameter, and if the ID is known to have requested authentication against this server, return a JSON document containing:
-* The request comes from a host that is among the SRV records for palmetto for the domain in the ID,

-Then return a JSON document containing:

 * `callback` - A URL that can receive the authorization code.
   * Should include an unpredictable `state` value that has never been known to the User Agent.